bradfair/chat/README.md

 # Chat Module
 This module is designed to make it easy to represent and work with conversations in Golang.
-It consists of three packages: conversation, message, and tokenizer.
+It consists of two packages: conversation, and message.

 A conversation is an ordered collection of messages.
 A message is a string of text (the content) that is associated with its sender (the role).
 Since OpenAI prices their API usage based on the combined number of tokens in a request/completion,